(866) 508-4326 Make a Payment

 Beware of Foreclosure Rescue Scams

-Unfortunately, scam artists have taken millions from distressed homeowners by promising quick foreclosure relief or charging upfront fees for counseling services.
+Scam artists have taken millions from distressed homeowners by promising quick foreclosure relief or charging upfront fees.
 If an offer sounds too good to be true, it probably is.
 Don't let anyone take advantage of your situation, your home, or your money.
-Remember: Legitimate help is FREE.
+Legitimate help is FREE.

 Watch Out For:

-Anyone claiming they can "save" your home if you sign over your deed—never transfer your property unless working directly with your mortgage company
+• Anyone claiming they can "save" your home if you sign over your deed

-Anyone requesting personal financial information online or over the phone when you don't know them or haven't been working with them
+• Anyone requesting personal financial information online or over the phone when you don't know them